ketivee-org/SarthiAI/README.md

 # SarthiAI
 ![alt text](pixel@2x.png)

-Welcome to Sarthi AI project This program also called as sarthi Devlopment Program
+Welcome to the Sarthi AI project This program is also called the Sarthi Development Program

-We all part of this program.
+We are all part of this program.